 In addition, all students must submit state-required test scores for individuals who wish to become teachers in the state of Illinois by the semester prior to starting your student teaching:

-- Taken prior to Sept.
-1, 2015: A composite ACT of 22 or higher and a minimum score of 19 on the combined English/writing portion
+- Tests taken prior to Sept.
+1, 2015: Composite score of 22 with a combined English/Writing score of 19

-- Taken prior to March 5, 2016: A composite score of 1030 (critical reading and mathematics = 1030 or higher) and a minimum score of 450 on writing
+- Taken prior to March 5, 2016: A composite score of 1030 (critical reading and mathematics) and a minimum score of 450 on writing

 If the basic skills test requirements mentioned above are not successfully passed, an Illinois Professional Education License will not be issued.
 All interested students, are encouraged to work on completing this state requirement as soon as possible after admission.